MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 ### Scenario 2: Modernize remote access to on-premises apps with MFA per app

-The modernize remote access to on-premises apps with MFA per app scenarios describe these goals:
+The modernized remote access to on-premises apps with MFA per app scenarios describe these goals:

-- Upgrade existing VPN to a scalable cloud-based solution that helps to move towards Secure Access Service Edge (SASE).
+- Upgrade existing VPN to a scalable cloud-based solution that helps to move towards Secure Access Service Microsoft Edge (SASE).
 - Resolve issues where business application access relies on corporate network connectivity.

 The step-by-step guidance focuses on Microsoft Entra Private Access, Microsoft Entra ID Protection, and Microsoft Entra ID Governance.
 For more information, see [Microsoft Entra deployment scenario - Modernize remote access](~/architecture/deployment-scenario-remote-access.md).